omoflop/Blancworks-Blockbench-Plugin/README.md

 uwu

 ## How to setup development environment
+- `yarn` - Build the project
-- `yarn build:tools` - initial setup command, Builds the build tools.
+- `yarn build:scripts` - initial setup command for custom build scripts.
 - `yarn watch` - Starts watching the src for changes, and builds the project when changes are found